-Each of a trust's transaction agreements may be amended by the parties to the agreement, with prior written notice to the rating agencies, with the consent of the indenture trustee, the holders of notes evidencing at least a majority in principal amount of then outstanding notes of the related series and the holders of certificates of such series evidencing at least a majority of the certificate balance.
+Each of a trust's transaction agreements may be amended by the parties to the agreement, with prior written notice to the rating agencies, with the consent of the indenture trustee, the holders of notes evidencing at least a majority in principal amount of then outstanding notes of the related series and the holders of certificates of such series evidencing at least a majority of the certificate balance, and with respect to an amendment to the sale and servicing agreement, with the consent of the backup servicer (such backup servicer's consent not to be unreasonably withheld).
 However, no such amendment may (a) reduce the interest rate or principal of any note or certificate or delay the final scheduled maturity date of any note or (b) reduce the required percentage of the notes or certificates of that are required to consent to any such amendment, without the consent of the holders of all the outstanding notes or certificates, as the case may be, of such series.